Weli Oya: Colonisation after 2009

-After the defeat of Liberation Tigers of Tamil Eelam, Sri Lanka Mahaweli Authority started to create a colonisation again in Manal Aru area in Weli oya project of the Mahaweli L-zone, which covered the districts of Mullaitivu, Trincomalee, Vavuniya and Anuradhapura.
+After the defeat of Liberation Tigers of Tamil Eelam, Sri Lanka Mahaweli Authority recommenced Sinhala colonisation in the Manal Aru area, as part of the Weli Oya project of the Mahaweli L-zone, which covered the districts of Mullaitivu, Trincomalee, Vavuniya and Anuradhapura.
 Sinhalese were settled in traditionally Tamil land, given land, money to build homes and security provided by the Special Task Force.
 Although the scheme covered four districts, administration was handled from the Sinhalese dominated Anuradhapura district.
 The scheme aroused much anger amongst the Tamils.

-Today the majority of the population in the area is Sinhalese.
+Today the area is almost exclusively Sinhalese.